 - A splash of soy sauce and cider vinegar creates a gravy that's flavorful and rich, with just the right balance.

 Swedish meatballs, stars of 1960s-era cocktail parties and IKEA shopping trips, are, on the surface, pretty simple: a mix of pork and beef that's lightly spiced and served with a rich gravy.
 Getting them just right, though, requires some fine-tuning and tinkering.
 Here's our ultimate version, as good on a plate with buttery potatoes and lingonberry jam as they are speared on a toothpick.

-- 2 cups (480ml) homemade chicken stock or store-bought low-sodium chicken broth
+2 cups (480ml) homemade chicken stock or store-bought or store-bought low-sodium chicken broth

 In a medium bowl, combine bread with milk, tossing to coat.
 Let stand until bread is completely softened and most of the milk has been absorbed, about 10 minutes.

 Meanwhile, in a small skillet, melt 2 tablespoons (30g) butter over medium-high heat.
 Add half of minced onion and cook, stirring, until onion is golden and tender, about 7 minutes.

 In a stand mixer fitted with the paddle attachment, or in a food processor, combine ground beef, ground pork, soaked bread and any remaining milk, cooked onion, remaining raw onion, 4 teaspoons salt, eggs, white pepper, and allspice.
 Starting on low speed and increasing to medium-high, beat mixture until ingredients are thoroughly combined, about 30 seconds to 1 minute.